-Altinyazi Hotel is a large, 4 star hotel on the edge of Avanos, with a big swimming pool and everything you need for a comfortable stay in between hiking around in the desert.
+Altinyazi Hotel is a large, 4-star hotel on the edge of Avanos, with a big swimming pool and everything you need for a comfortable stay in between hiking around in the desert.
 We had the suite, with a big double bed and separate lounge area.
 While it’s certainly not a new hotel, it’s looked after and maintained immaculately well.
-The manager, Ms Demet, welcomed us and showed us around, even organising our night time Turkish Show at Uranos, the best Turkish cave show in the area!
-As well as local food and wine, there were several hours of traditional music, dancing and a Turkish belly dancer.
+The manager, Ms. Demet, welcomed us and showed us around, even organizing our night time Turkish Show at Uranos, the best Turkish cave show in the area!
+As well as local food and wine, there were several hours of traditional music, dancing, and a Turkish belly dancer.

-Breakfast and dinner were a very big, very complete buffet style spread with everything from Turkish style breakfast of cheese, salads and olives, plus soup, meats, eggs and all kinds of international breakfast food too.
-The dinner was just as full, with a grill and meat counter, more olives (obviously!), soups and loads of deserts too!
+Breakfast and dinner were a very big, very complete buffet-style spread with everything from Turkish style breakfast of cheese, salads, and olives, plus soup, meats, eggs, and all kinds of international breakfast food too.
+The dinner was just as full, with a grill and meat counter, more olives (obviously!), soups, and loads of desserts too!